hherbertb/screenguard/README.md

 # ScreenGuard

 ScreenGuard is a tool for automatically redacting sensitive (private) information from screenshots of web applications and desktop software.
-It was developed for the paper:

-> **Redacting Sensitive Information in Screenshots**
-> H. H. Beyel and W. M. P. van der Aalst

 Given a screenshot as input, ScreenGuard detects text and UI components, classifies each detected term for privacy sensitivity, and replaces private terms with a neutral placeholder block.
 Three classification strategies are supported: rule-based, LLM with a general prompt, and LLM with a specific prompt.